How to Preserve Your Garden Herbs

 If your herb plants are producing too quickly for you to keep up with the fresh harvest, you've got another option than watching them wither on the vine: dry them!
 Air-drying herbs is easy and inexpensive, but you can also dry herbs in a food dehydrator or right in your oven.

-- Harvest.
-For the most flavor, cut herbs in mid-morning, right after the morning dew has dried.
+Early morning is, therefore, the best time to harvest.
 Cut healthy herbs, removing any sickly, dried or wilted leaves and brushing away insects.
 If you must rinse the herbs, pat dry carefully afterward.

 - Gather 5-10 branches together and tie with string or a rubber band.
 The smaller the bundle, the easier and faster they will dry.